michael-spengler/api-collector/README.md

 # API Collector
+As simple as it gets.
 Find the right API at the right time.

 ## Usage Example
     import { APICollector, ITopicsAndAPIs } from "api-collector"

     await aPICollector.addAPI("Crypto Currencies", "https://rest.coinapi.io/")

-    const result: await aPICollector.getApisForTopic("Crypto Currencies")
+    const result: ITopicsAndAPIs = await aPICollector.getApisForTopic("Crypto Currencies")

     console.log(result)

 ## Feedback
 If you find any issues or want to share improvement proposals in general feel free to open an issue [here](https://github.com/michael-spengler/api-collector/issues).